 Nicodemus wasn’t likely looking for a social, cultural or emotional fix.
 As part of the religious leadership, he was educated and learned.
-He had social, cultural and political influence.
+He had social, cultural and political status and influence.

 “[B]y grace you have been saved through faith, and this not from yourselves; it is the gift of God, not by works, so that no one can boast.”
 (Ephesians 2:9)

-While it may seem unfair, perhaps, to such a man as Nicodemus who had attained a level of piety that most would envy, the gift of God is equally available to all who will receive it.
+While it may seem unfair, perhaps, to such a man as Nicodemus, the gift of God is equally available to all who will receive it.
 That this may have been hard for Nicodemus to accept is likely true.
 Perhaps, this is why Jesus also said to a group of religious leaders:

 “[T]he tax collectors and the prostitutes are entering the kingdom of God ahead of you.”
 (Matthew 21:31)

-Being born again might be received with emotional gratitude by some – by those who know truly how destitute and far they are from the Kingdom of God – but those who think they have “arrived” may be reluctant to accept the statement: you must be born again.
-This is the significance of Jesus saying these words to Nicodemus,
+Being born again might be received with emotional gratitude by some – by those who know truly how destitute and far they are from the Kingdom of God.
+Those, on the other hand, who think they have attained an enviable position in life may be reluctant to accept the statement: you must be born again.
+This is the significance of Jesus saying these words to Nicodemus.

 Being born again isn’t always an emotional experience, at least not one to cherish, for that reason.
 It means giving up the accomplishments we think we have earned.
 It means starting over in our thinking and orientation.
-It means giving up being the captain of our own souls and giving ourselves unconditionally over to God – even those things we think we have earned on our own.
+It means giving up being the captain of our own souls and giving ourselves unconditionally over to God, and giving up those things we think we have earned on our own.